Lawyers Journal Editorial Policy

 - The Lawyers Journal does not use box ads to promote upcoming ACBA events unless they are paid ads.

-- Members of the Allegheny County Bar Association (approximately 6,600), including attorneys, district justices, judges, legal administrators, and paralegals
+- Members of the Allegheny County Bar Association (approximately 6,000), including attorneys, district justices, judges, legal administrators and paralegals;

-Letters to the Editor: The LJ welcomes letters to the editor.
-Letters should be addressed to Jennifer A. Pulice, Editor, the Lawyers Journal, at 400 Koppers Building, 436 Seventh Avenue, Pittsburgh, Pa.
+The LJ welcomes letters to the editor.
+Letters should be addressed to Brian Estadt, Editor, the Lawyers Journal, at 400 Koppers Building, 436 Seventh Avenue, Pittsburgh, Pa.
 15219.
 All letters must include signature, address, and phone number.
 All letters are subject to editing.
 We regret that we can neither print nor acknowledge every letter.
 We will not return letters.